Aydeniztr/light-notepad/README.md

 <pre>
 to do:

-make themes
+* make themes
-add interactive and read only mode controlled by shortcuts
+* add interactive and read only mode like in the vi

 </pre>